paysure/orinoco/README.md

 actions that can be used to build more complex pipelines such as actions for boolean logic and loops.

 Actions can be created directly by inheriting from specialized bases (see subsections below).
-If there is no suitable base for your use case, you can inherit from `lena.action.Action` too, but it's generally discouraged.
+If there is no suitable base for your use case, you can inherit from `orinoco.action.Action` too, but it's generally discouraged.
 In the latter can you would proceed by overriding `run(action_data: ActionData) -> ActionData` method.

 Pipelines can be then executed by providing `ActionData` container directly to `run` method or